-- The dunes, which are an integral part of the beauty of the Îles de la Madeleine, are a fragile environment that is essential to the ecological balance of the archipelago.
-For one thing, they prevent salt from the sea from contaminating the fresh water available on the Islands.
+- The dunes, which are an integral part of the beauty of the Îles de la Madeleine, are a fragile environment that’s essential to the ecological balance of the archipelago.
+For one thing, they prevent salt from the sea from seeping into the Islands’ groundwater supplies.
 Vehicles are forbidden on beaches and dunes; walking on the dunes is also discouraged.
-Use marked paths instead.
+Please use marked paths instead.

-- Les Événements Gaspésiens is an organization that brings together 10 events that showcase Gaspesian culture while focusing on eco-responsible management.
-These events include the Petite-Vallée Song Festival, Festival Musique du Bout du Monde in Gaspé, Festival La Virée in Carleton-sur-Mer and the TDLG on Skis.
+- Several events in Gaspésie focus on sustainability while showcasing local culture.
+These include the Petite-Vallée Song Festival, Festival Musique du Bout du Monde in Gaspé, Festival La Virée Trad in Carleton-sur-Mer and the Winter TDLG.

-- Charging stations for electric vehicles can be found throughout the maritime regions of Québec.
+- Charging stations for electric vehicles can be found throughout the four maritime regions of Québec.

-These are only a few examples of sustainable tourism in our regions.
-Have you encountered other such initiatives while visiting us?
+These are only a few examples of sustainable tourism initiatives in our regions.
+Have you encountered any others while visiting us?
 Tell us about them in the comment section below!